 Academic Success Center

-The Student Life office coordinates an alerts system to identify and provide timely services to students who are experiencing problems that impact their academic performance.
+The Academic Success Center and the Associate Vice President for Retention coordinate an alerts system to identify and provide timely support services to students who are experiencing problems that impact their academic performance.

 Adult and Non-traditional programs

 Goshen College offers several programs for adult non-residential students.
-See the Office of Graduate and Continuing Studies section of this catalog for details.
+See the Adult and Graduate Studies section of this catalog for details.